16 Essential Project Management Books To Read In 2022

 2. The Five Dysfunctions of a Team by Patrick Lencioni

 As another one of the best project management books on the market, Patrick uses the power of storytelling to highlight five common areas where teams fail.
 This book is a quick read filled with helpful insights that you can take and implement on your team right away.
 If you want to get better at improving team dynamics, this one will be a great asset — it’s one of our top project management books.

 3. A Guide to the Project Management Body of Knowledge by the Project Management Institute

 Known as PMBOK, this book is considered absolutely essential and one of the must-read project management books for anyone studying for the Project Management Professional (PMP) certification exam, an important industry-recognized certification.
 The Project Management Institute (PMI), who is responsible for setting industry standards, write each edition of this text.

 Yes, this book is academic and dense (over 600 pages!), but it is one of the most comprehensive guides out there.
-Definitely recommend it for anyone who wants to take the PMP exam or deepen their project management knowledge.
+While most people take a PMP course as well, we definitely recommend the book as an extra source of information to help study for the PMP exam or just deepen your project management knowledge.

 4. Getting Things Done by David Allen

 This is one of the most influential business, personal productivity, and project management books ever written.
 The Getting Things Done (GTD) method emphasizes the importance of getting your tasks out of your head and breaking them down into an organized system.
 When you do this, it frees up your mind to think creatively and make better decisions.
 The book is filled with practical guidance on how to set up task lists and structures that help you feel less stressed and more organized.

 For all project managers overwhelmed by stress, the book has the answers you need.